WHAT YOU NEED TO KNOW BEFORE AND AFTER A KALEVALA BONESETTING TREATMENT

 - Aim to be on time so the following customers can also be on time.

-- If you are running late, contact me with an SMS or an email.
+- If you are running late, call or text me.

 After the treatment

 - Drink fluids, more than usual.
 Water is superior and adding a little sea salt helps, too.